sorbet/sorbet/test/cli/README.md

 set -euo pipefail

-# NOTE: Sorbet is already in the PATH
+# NOTE: Sorbet and Sorbet Ruby are already in the PATH
 ```

 # Updating exp files